Pentax 6×7: Through-the-lens metering pentaprism viewfinder

 The through-the-lens (TTL) metering pentaprism viewfinder included a knurled shutter dial ring with fitted case.
 The TTL-metered pentaprism is the same coverage as the non-metered pentaprism, a coverage of 90% of frame and has a sensitivity pattern of 60% center-weight and 30% inner field sensitivity.
 The TTL metering pentaprism has no internal power of its own, instead, the operating power comes from one of the three contacts found in the finder bay of the body as well as grounding to the body.
-Only two of the three contacts are utilized and depending on the two modes: Normal as AUTO mode and in an override to stop-down mode in the MAN mode as found on many equipped lenses.
+Only two of the three contacts are used and depending on the two modes: Normal as AUTO mode and in an override to stop-down mode in the MAN mode as found on many equipped lenses.
 The TTL metered prism has a 5 stop exposure range.

 In AUTO or automatic mode, the lens is fully opened and adjustments are read from the coupled index from the lens – through the index ring of the body mount – to the chain and index shuttle: The TTL meter receives the position information via a protruding tab facing the finder bay; that tab operates a linear potentiometer.

 In MAN or manual mode, with so-equipped lenses, the sliding of the lens switch will move an internal lever that then presses down on the activating switch in the body.
 The switch is located inside the pin of the lens release pin.
 This inner pin is connected to an electrical toggle inside the body that switches the current from body-grounded to bay connector to activate the secondary circuit.